Accenture/mercury/docs/guides/CHAPTER-3.md

 ### Pub/Sub for store-n-forward event streaming

-Native Pub/Sub will be automatically enabled if the underlying cloud connector supports it. e.g. Kafka.

 Mercury provides real-time inter-service event streaming and you do not need to deal with low-level messaging.

 However, if you want to do store-n-forward pub/sub for certain use cases, you may use the `PubSub` class.

+Native pub/sub refers to the long term storage of events for event playback or "time rewind".
+For example, this "commit log" architecture is available in Apache Kafka.

+To test if the underlying event system supports native pub/sub, use the "isNativePubSub" API.

 Following are some useful pub/sub API:

 ```java